dphfox/tiniest/README.md

 - Runtime independence.
 - No opinions about project structure.

-`tiniest` comes with a batteries-included setup for Lune, or pick and mix your own modules and plugins!
+`tiniest` comes with pre-configured bundles for popular runtimes like Roblox and Lune, or pick and mix your own modules and plugins!

 ## Features